 Deciding whether to report a crime may be difficult.
 Making a report of intimate partner violence, sexual assault, or stalking to law enforcement is a decision left entirely up to the victim, and victims always have the right to decline to notify law enforcement.
-For those who want to notify law enforcement, the Title IX Office is available to assist with this notification.
-Making a report to the Title IX office means the victim can be advised of their rights, resources available on and off campus, and university accommodations, and can be made without contacting law enforcement.
+For those who want to notify law enforcement, BYU Police is the law enforcement agency with jurisdiction for on campus crime.
+BYU police and the Title IX Office, are available to assist with notification to the law enforcement department with jurisdiction for off campus (including off campus BYU-contracted housing) crime.
+Making a report to the Title IX office means the victim can be made aware of their rights, resources available on and off campus, and university accommodations, and can be made without contacting law enforcement.

-Crimes that occur either on or off campus should be reported to the police department of the city in which the incident took place.
-BYU does not include personally identifying information about victims, witnesses, and other necessary parties in publicly available record keeping, including the Annual Security Report..
-Crimes reported to a campus security authority can also be reported to law enforcement by the CSA confidentially at the victim's request.
-Additional resources for victims of rape and sexual assault are listed on the MPS website at met.police.uk/advice/advice-and-information/rsa/rape-and-sexual-assault/.
+Crimes that occur on BYU property should be reported to BYU Police.
+Crimes occurring off campus, such as an off-campus apartment, including in BYU-contracted off-campus housing, should be reported to the police department of the city in which the incident took place.
+When a crime is reported to BYU Police, the reporting party will be contacted by a police officer, who will make a report about the crime, contact the investigations division, and connect the victim to resources such as the Title IX Office.
+BYU does not include personally identifying information about victims, witnesses, and other necessary parties in publicly available record keeping, including BYU's crime log and the Annual Security Report.
+Crimes reported to a campus security authority can also be reported to law enforcement confidentially by the CSA at the victim's request.